Skip to main content

 Breast care nurses

-• Many hospitals have specialist breast care nurses; some have specialist MBC nurses
+• Many hospitals have specialist breast care nurses and some have specialist MBC nurses.

-• McGrath Foundation: McGrath Cancer Care Nurses provide clinical, psychosocial and emotional support throughout cancer treatment, for free, and you don’t need a referral.
-You can use their ‘Find a nurse’ page to see if there is a nurse near you or contact the Nursing Program Team by phone (02 8962 6100) or email bcnpt@mcgrathfoundation.com.au.
+• McGrath Foundation: McGrath Cancer Care Nurses provide clinical, psychosocial and emotional support throughout cancer treatment.
+The service is free, and you don’t need a referral.
+You can use their ‘Find a nurse’ page to see if there is a nurse near you.
+You can also contact the Nursing Program Team by phone (02 8962 6100) or email (enquiries@mcgrathfoundation.com.au).

 State-based services

-• Local cancer centers: May run support groups and living well programs
+• Local cancer centres: May run support groups and living well programs.

-• Community health centers: May offer free or low-cost counseling
+• Community health centres: May offer free or low-cost counselling.

 Support groups